-Energy efficiency is one of the factors which have a bearing on the competitiveness of undertakings and/or the economy as a whole.
-Over the period of its existence, the Czech Republic has made significant progress in improving the energy efficiency of industrial processes.
-Nevertheless, in absolute terms, the energy performance of Czech industry is still almost three times lower than the EU-15 average.
-There remains a large unused economic potential for energy savings, and at a lower cost per unit of saved energy than in the residential sector.
+Energy intensity is one of the factors affecting the competitiveness of businesses and, indeed, the economy as a whole.
+As regards reducing the energy intensity of industrial processes, the Czech Republic has made substantial progress since it came into being.
+Nevertheless, in absolute terms, the energy intensity of Czech industry is still more than just short of three times the EU-15 average.
+There is huge untapped economic potential for energy savings at a lower cost per unit of energy saved than is normally the case in the residential sector.

-The main instrument for the implementation of energy-saving measures in industry will be the Operational Programme Enterprise and Innovation for Competitiveness.
-This programme should achieve savings of 8 571 PJ in the initial period from 2014 to 2016, and 11 429 PJ in the second period (2017-2020).
-Overall, by meeting the objective under Article 7 of the Directive, the industrial sector will contribute 20 PJ of savings between 2014 and 2020.
-A total of CZK 20 billion will be allocated to the programme to enable the achievement of these savings.
-The rate of financing is envisaged at 40% of total investment costs.
+OP Enterprise and Innovation for Competitiveness will be the principal instrument for implementing savings measures in industry.
+In the first period, between 2014 and 2016, it should achieve savings of 8.571 PJ and, in the second period from 2017 to 2020, 11.429 PJ.
+Overall, then, industry will contribute 20 PJ towards achieving the target set under Article 7 of the Directive in the 2014-2020 period.
+A total of CZK 20 billion will be allocated to achieve those savings under this programme.
+The rate of financing is expected to be 40% of total investment costs.

-The two main types of measures supported are the improvement of the energy performance of buildings and the increasing of the energy efficiency of technologies.
-These are measures with a lifetime of 10 years of more.
-More specifically, the activities supported in the period 2014-2020 include:
+Two basic types of supported measure will be the improvement of the energy performance of buildings and the increase in the energy efficiency of technologies.
+These measures have a service life of 10 or more years.
+Activities supported in the 2014-2020 period will include:

-- modernisation or replacement of existing energy production facilities for internal purposes, which will increase their efficiency; - introduction and upgrading of measurement and control systems; - modernisation, reconstruction and loss reduction in electricity and heat distribution systems in buildings and production plants;
+- modernisation or replacement of existing facilities producing energy for own consumption, which will increase their efficiency; - introduction and upgrading of measurement and control systems; - modernisation, reconstruction and loss reduction in electricity and heat distribution systems in buildings and production plants; - implementation of measures to improve the energy performance of buildings in the business sector; - re-use of waste energy in production processes; - improvement of energy performance and increase in the energy efficiency of production and technological processes;

-- implementation of measures to improve the energy performance of buildings in the business sector; - re-use of waste energy in production processes; - improvements in energy performance and energy efficiency in production and technological processes; - installation of renewable energy sources for an undertaking's own consumption; - installation of a cogeneration unit with maximum use of electricity and thermal energy for the undertaking's internal consumption; - support of extra costs in achieving the standard of a nearly zero-energy building and a passive energy standard in the reconstruction or construction of new business buildings.
+- installation of RES for an undertaking's own consumption; - installation of a cogeneration unit with maximum use of electricity and thermal energy for the undertaking's internal consumption;

+• support in respect of the extra costs incurred in achieving the standard of a nearly zero energy building and a passive energy standard in the reconstruction of, or construction of new, business buildings.

 The above measures will be carried out either separately or as a set of several measures (comprehensive projects) based on recommendations arising from an energy audit.
-Funding is envisaged in the form of a classic aid scheme and also through the implementation of financial engineering instruments.
+As regards financing, both the use of a conventional subsidy scheme and the introduction of financial engineering instruments are envisaged.